kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ## Serverless

-As mentioned in the last release notes, we switched to a new version of Serverless that relies on [Knative Serving](https://knative.dev/docs/serving/) for deploying and managing Functions, and [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) for creating Docker images.
+As mentioned in the previous release notes, we switched to a new version of Serverless that relies on [Knative Serving](https://knative.dev/docs/serving/) for deploying and managing Functions and [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) for creating Docker images.
 For this reason, backend, frontend, and documentation of Serverless have received full makeovers.

 ### Backend